SenseLogic/LINGUI/README.md

 The first language (often named `LANGUAGE`) is generally used to declare all the translation functions that the localized application code will use.

-The next languages will then extend it, in order to provide language-specific implementations.
+The next languages then extend it, in order to provide their language-specific implementations.

 ### Translation functions